Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

 2020-1-7
 1. update the new database => done
 2. enable xml and json format
 3. enable the cache?
-4. fix the export field after fixed the schema (normalization)
+4. fix the export field after fixed the schema (normalization) => done
-5. generate a new demo tree
+5. generate a new demo tree => pending

 2019-11-17
 1. HMDB use https://github.com/BetterErrors/better_errors to create better error page